dustin/elock/README.markdown

 * 200 - Lock has been acquired
 * 409 - The resource is locked -- you lose

+Any acquired lock will be held until it's specifically unlocked, unlocked with unlock\_all, or the client disconnects.

 ## unlock

 Unlock releases the lock with the given key if the current client has acquired